Just intonation: a general framework

 The construction of just intonation using the grama-murcchana procedure needs to be checked in typical chord sequences such as the "I-IV-II-V-I" series discussed by Pierre-Yves Asselin (2000 p.
 131-135):

-After trying five options suggested by his theoretical model, the author selected the one preferred by all musicians.
-They even spontaneously choose this intonation when singing without any specific instruction.
-In addition, this version is compliant with Zarlino’s “natural scale”.
+After trying out five options suggested by his theoretical model, the author chose the one preferred by all the musicians.
+This is the intonation they spontaneously choose when singing, without any special instruction.
+This version also corresponds to Zarlino's "natural scale".

 The best option for a just-intonation rendering of the